BenMiriello/file-browser/README.md

 PORT=3003 HOME_DIRECTORY=/mnt/data npm start
 ```

+## Features Guide

+### Bookmarks

+- Click the bookmark icon to open the bookmarks modal
+- Click "Add Bookmark" to bookmark your current location
+- Click on a bookmark to navigate directly to that location
+- Click "Edit" to enable the delete buttons for removing bookmarks

+### File Viewer

+- Click on any file to preview it directly in the browser
+- Text files, images, and PDFs are viewable in the browser
+- Use the download button in the viewer to save files to your device

+### Navigation

+- Click on folders to navigate into them
+- Use the parent directory button (^) to navigate up one level
+- Click the home button to return to your configured home directory
+- The browser's back and forward buttons work as expected

 ## Security Considerations

-This application is designed for use within a private Tailscale network.
-It does not include authentication or encryption beyond what Tailscale provides.
-Do not expose this service directly to the internet.
+This application is designed for use within a private network.
+If you need to expose it to the internet, consider using Tailscale or implementing additional security measures such as:

+- Strong authentication
+- HTTPS encryption
+- Rate limiting
+- Restricted directory access

 ## Troubleshooting

-- **Can't access the file browser**: Make sure Tailscale is running on both the server and client devices.
+- **Can't access the file browser**: Ensure your firewall allows traffic on the configured port
-- **Permission errors**: Ensure the user running the service has read access to the directories you're trying to browse.
+- **Permission errors**: Make sure the user running the service has read access to the directories you're trying to browse
-- **Service won't start**: Check the logs with `sudo journalctl -u file-browser -e` for detailed error messages.
+- **Service won't start**: Check the logs with `sudo journalctl -u file-browser -e` for detailed error messages

 ## License